tingyus995/vocal_remover/readme.md

 ## Usage
 ### Training
-* Put audio files with mixed track on the left channel and instrument-only track on the right channel into the ``data`` directory.
+* Put audio files with instrument-only track on the left channel and mixed (with vocal) track on the right channel into the ``data`` directory.

 * Run train.py